CopernicaMarketingSoftware/Documentation/MarketingSuite/send-app/sender-domains.md

 our recommendations you can use the Marketing Suite to send email.

-## A little more details
+## A little more detail

-Lets be honest here.
+Let's be honest here.
 Sending email is getting more and more complicated.
 There are a lot of things to care about: you have to set up SPF records in your DNS in which you list all IP addresses from which you send out email, you need rotating public/private key pairs for DKIM signatures, and you